laritakr/dlt-dotfiles/Runbook.md

   - Type your computer name into the “Title” field (it should be the last part of the public key and look something like `LIB-1989`).
   - Submit the form by clicking on “Add SSH key”

-> If OS X prompts you to store the SSH passphrase in the Keychain accept the offer.

 ## Core Setup
 - Install [thoughtbot/laptop](https://github.com/thoughtbot/laptop) in `~/`: